 - Use micro-segmentation in the network or virtual technologies.
 If patching is not an option, this can enhance security by restricting network access and communications to only necessary devices.

 - Restrict network shares and implement strong username and password combinations.
-This method can help prevent unauthorised access through credential brute force.
+This method can help prevent unauthorized access through credential brute force.

 - Use Intrusion Detection System (IDS) and Intrusion Prevention System (IPS).
 These can flag possible network anomalies as well as identify malicious traffic.
 These help with device visibility as well.